 The Bachelor of Nursing - After Degree (BN-AD) program is designed to provide an accelerated course of studies to a Bachelor of Nursing for students who have previously earned an approved degree in any discipline or field of study.
-The program will be offered over six consecutive semesters: students will attend from September to August and will be able to complete in a period of approximately 23 months.
+The program will be offered over six consecutive semesters; students will attend from September to August and will be able to complete in a period of approximately 23 months.
 Appropriate breaks between and occasionally within semesters will be scheduled in order to provide time for vacation.
 This degree is offered in collaboration with the University of Lethbridge, with the first two semesters occurring at the Lethbridge College campus and the final four semesters occurring at the University of Lethbridge.
 When you complete the program, you will be eligible to write the Canadian Registered Nursing Examination (CRNE), giving you the opportunity to be licensed as a Registered Nurse (RN).

 All applicants applying to the Bachelor of Nursing - After Degree program must apply directly to the University of Lethbridge.
 Please refer to the U of L admissions information.

 Applicants must have a completed baccalaureate degree from an institution recognized by the University of Lethbridge.
 Alternatively, a student who has completed at least 90 credits towards a baccalaureate degree in another discipline from a university recognized by the University of Lethbridge will be considered for admission on a competitive Grade Point Average (GPA) basis.
 Candidates whose baccalaureate degree is not from the University of Lethbridge will have an individual assessment of completed courses, including general liberal education requirements (GLER).
 Students will be required to clear GLER course deficiencies as identified in the current Calendar of The University of Lethbridge.

-The following courses are required for admission: Human Anatomy (with laboratory component) and Physiology, six credit hours (two semester courses), Microbiology (3-credits), Statistics (3credits), and GLER (3-credits).
-Students deficient in Microbiology or Statistics may be offered conditional admission, with the requirement to complete these courses successfully in addition to the basic program, in the following time frame: Health Sciences 2400 or Biology 3400 by the end of the first semester after admission.
+The following courses are required for admission: Human Anatomy (with laboratory component) and Physiology, six credit hours (two semester courses), Microbiology (3-credits), Statistics (3-credits), and GLER (3-credits).
+Students deficient in Microbiology or Statistics may be offered conditional admission, with the requirement to complete these courses successfully in addition to the basic program, in the following time frame: Health Sciences 2400 or Biology 3400 by the end of the first semester after admission

-Applicants whose first language is not English must meet the English proficiency requirements for the Nursing Education in Southwestern Alberta (NESA) program.
+Applicants whose first language is other than English must provide acceptable evidence of English Language Proficiency according to the U of L admissions information.
 All other requirements, such as criminal record check and immunizations, remain congruent with those of the NESA program.